 Using my code from my ADF4153 Master setup

 for Arduino, the output can be controlled in steps of 10kHz (the original datasheet

 claims 250kHz steps only, but they probably did not have any other requirement for more closer step sizes for their original application).

-I am about to implement a very small PCB which should fit in the casing and allows programming via the existing SPOX connector using a standard FTDI (original FT232RL, no China replica) USB controller for a few Euro.
+I implemented a very small PCB which should fit in the casing and allows programming via the existing SPOX connector using a standard FTDI (original FT232RL, no China replica) USB controller for a few Euro.

 ...more to come!